Briefing · 02/05/2026

 It produces something finished.
 People like outputs they can use immediately.
 Audio Overviews are useful while walking, commuting, cleaning, or preparing for a meeting.

 It uses dialogue as compression.
-Two-host explanation is not a gimmick.
-It creates a natural structure for questions, emphasis, recap, and contrast.
+Two-host explanation creates a natural structure for questions, emphasis, recap, and contrast.

 It hides complexity without hiding value.
 Users do not need to understand long context, acoustic tokens, script critique, or model routing.
 They just get a surprisingly good overview.